rmtuckerphx/ai102-testprep/azure-ai-services.md

 * Extract insights from video: face identification, text recognition, object labels, scene segmentation, etc.
 * Create custom models: people, language, brand
 * Website
+* Not real-time; used for post processing
 * Use a download link to share a large file from OneDrive
+* Files must be under 2GB and less than 6 hours (360 minutes) for direct upload;
+* Files must be under 30GB to upload via URL and Microsoft OneDrive

 ## Azure AI Anomaly Detector
 * Detects anomalies in time series data